In Praise of Jasmila

 I must admit that I am no different in this regard.
 The rage that consumes me each time I think about this leads me to the same kind of passivity: writing does not appeal to me; I feel a bore to myself and others; I have nothing worthwhile to say, because it seems to me that everyone already knows everything, and if they don’t know it no one can help them.
 It seems to me that everything will be as before, regardless of individual writing or other efforts.
 All one can do is hope that things will somehow of themselves get better.
 It is an inherently humiliating situation, in which helplessness is imposed though we all pretend that it is a matter of choice.

-It is perhaps because of this shameful passivity, among other things, that I feel so unbelievably happy and proud of Jasmila Žbanić - her person and her work.
-Not only is she one of those magnificent Bosnian and Sarajevo individuals (for some reason mainly film-makers) who - despite the non-existence of infrastructure and lack of intellect at the state level - have succeeded in somehow making something.
+It is perhaps because of this shameful passivity, among other things, that I feel so unbelievably happy and proud of Jasmila Žbanić’s person and deed.
+Not only is she one of those magnificent Bosnian and Sarajevo individuals (for some reason mainly film makers) who - despite the non-existence of infrastructure and lack of intellect at the state level - have succeeded in somehow making something.
 She has also made a film whose beauty and humanity surpass ‘political reality’ to such an extent that the incompetent realists who are now preening themselves over the corpse of the Dayton constitution should immediately resign and retire to Neum, to spend in that coastal reservation the rest of their insignificant lives.

 Much, and rightly, has been said about the success of Bosnian film in the last few years.
 Prizes are an excellent thing, of course; worthy of respect too is the fact that our cinema has produced a talented generation of professionals (Tanović, Žalica, Begović, Žbanić, etc.).
 They have created their infrastructure in spite of the present-day Bosnian state, which always insists that they are its own babies.
 But the true success is to be found in the fact that Bosnian film has taken possession of - and seized from the constituent zombies - the reality in which the great majority of the population of Bosnia-Herzegovina lives.
 It has shown the suffering population that there is someone who respects life made up of individual decisions; that there is a way out of this shameful passivity.